 Date and Time:

-The ISRS Refractive Surgery Abstract submitter is now closed.
-Program Selection Notifications will be e-mailed to senior authors the week of July 15.
+Selection notification will be e-mailed to senior authors the week of July 14.

 Registration for the Refractive Surgery Subspecialty meeting allows you to:

-- Experience other Subspecialty Day meetings held on Friday, Nov.
-15 – Retina.
+- Experience the Retina Subspecialty Day meeting held on Friday, Oct.
+17.

 Refractive Surgery Program

-Amar Agarwal, MD; Daniel S. Durrie, MD; David R. Hardten, MD; A. John Kanellopoulos, MD; Michael C. Knorz, MD; Sonia H. Yoo, MD
+Daniel S. Durrie, MD; A. John Kanellopoulos, MD; Ronald R. Krueger, MD; Sonia H. Yoo, MD

-The mission of the 2013 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a comprehensive discussion of the leading concepts in refractive surgery, including corneal and lens-based procedures, with an emphasis on laser-based lens surgery.
-The sessions on Friday will highlight lens and corneal refractive surgery, and the sessions on Saturday will expound on corneal refractive surgery.
-Break-out sessions will focus on new and controversial topics.
+The mission of the 2014 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a multi-discipline discussion of the current and evolving techniques and technology in cornea and lens based refractive surgery.

+The sessions will highlight lens and corneal refractive surgery and experts will debate on both sides of controversial subjects.
+Free papers and e-posters will focus on new and controversial topics.

 The intended audience for this program is comprehensive ophthalmologists; refractive, cataract and corneal surgeons; and allied health personnel who are performing or assisting in refractive surgery.

-The goal of this program is to provide an update on the techniques and knowledge base of refractive surgery in 2013.
-The program will be a comprehensive review of the leading concepts in corneal and lens-based cataract and refractive surgery.
+The goal of this program is to review comprehensively, the leading concepts, as well as, update on the evolving techniques and knowledge base of cornea and lens-based refractive surgery in 2014.

 Upon completion of this activity, participants should be able to: